RonTshuva/TovTovProject/README.md

 A) Create a post:
    Create a post in which you explain the form you are willing to help/ or what is it you are  willing to give as charity.
-B}   Result Page:
+   (note: you can see your contributions if you click on "4) my contributions" button at the "Main Portal") B}   Result Page:
    Watch Available requests for helps from people who seek help.
 (See "Result Page")
    ![alt text]( https://i.ibb.co/ZmskhBr/Give-Help.png)